dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 Type "it" for more
 ```

 This would allow us to see which neighbourhoods are the highest averaged rated, for example we would be able to come to the conclusion that Liesing is the best neighborhood to stay in taking only average ratings into account.
+This insight could guide potential guests in choosing where to stay and highlight areas where hosts could focus on improvement.
+For city planners and businesses, these insights could inform tourism strategies and local development initiatives.

 ## Extra-credit

-This assignment deserves extra credit because I used Python to connect to the MongoDB database and perform some of the queries in my analysis
+This assignment deserves extra credit because I used Python to connect to the MongoDB database and perform some of the queries in myhat analysis

 I did so with this code